Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey: Introduction

-At the time the surveys above were published, most approaches were unimodal and based such as on the use of cameras or microphones for the capture of social interactions.
-In the meantime, the application of multimodal approaches has become more common, especially because the cost of wearable sensors keeps decreasing and devices such as smart phones and smart watches (equipped with sensors such as cameras, microphones, accelerometers, gyroscopes) have seamlessly integrated everyday life.
-The use of multiple sensors, sensor networks and multimodal methodologies brought novel perspectives and new findings.
+\textbf{\textit{Related Surveys in SSP Domain.}} This section summarizes prior related review papers in order to motivate the need for our survey paper and to demonstrate our differences and contributions with respect to them.
+One of the earliest surveys of nonverbal behavior (also called non-linguistic behavior) analysis was ~\cite{Vinciarelli2009}.
+That work introduced, besides the concept of SSP, a taxonomy of nonverbal behavioral cues (grouped into physical appearance, gestures and posture, face and eye behavior, vocal behavior, and use of space and environment) and an initial indication of the social phenomena (i.e., personality, status, dominance, persuasion, regulation, and rapport) that it was possible to detect through automatic analysis of nonverbal cues.
+Furthermore, the survey showed how several technologies developed until then could be used for SSP purposes (e.g., speech analysis, computer vision, and biometry).
+In the same year, the studies about the automatic analysis of \emph{small group conversations} in terms of nonverbal communication were reviewed in \cite{GaticaPerez2009}.
+That work illustrated computational models of interaction management, internal states, personality traits, and social relationships.
+In parallel, the survey papers on nonverbal behavior analysis for \emph{video surveillance} \cite{Cristani2013} and \emph{automatic personality perception, recognition, and synthesis} based on, e.g., written texts, nonverbal behaviors, mobile data, wearable devices, and online games \cite{Vinciarelli2014} was published.
+At the time the aforementioned surveys were released, most approaches were unimodal and based such as on the use of cameras or microphones to capture social interactions.
+In the meantime, the application of multimodal approaches has become more common, presumably, because the cost of wearable sensors keeps decreasing and devices such as smartphones and smartwatches (equipped with sensors such as cameras, microphones, accelerometers, and gyroscopes) have seamlessly integrated everyday life.
+The use of multiple sensors, sensor networks, and multimodal methodologies brought novel perspectives and new findings.
 In particular, \cite{Palaghias2016} provided a review of \emph{mobile SSP applications} covering mobile sensing, social interaction detection, behavioral cues extraction, social signal inference, and social behavior understanding.
-Further significant improvements resulted from the recent advances in AI and, in particular, from the development of deep learning methods.
-In this respect, \cite{Stergiou2019} reviewed human–human interaction studies covering some of the SSP research in which \emph{Convolutional Neural Networks} (CNNs) recognize social behavior in videos.
+Further significant improvements were raised which resulted from the recent advances in AI and especially from the development of deep learning methods.
+In this respect, \cite{Stergiou2019} reviewed human-human interaction studies covering some of the SSP research in which \emph{Convolutional Neural Networks} (CNNs) recognize social behavior in videos.
 Furthermore, \cite{Mehta2020} focused on \emph{deep learning-based personality detection}.
-Other survey papers were; \cite{Junior2019} summarizing the progress in \emph{personality trait analysis in visual computing} and \cite{Rasipuram2020} focusing on automatic analysis of social interactions for \emph{soft skills prediction}.
+Other survey papers were; \cite{Junior2019} summarizing the progress in \emph{personality trait analysis in visual computing} and \cite{Rasipuram2020} focusing on automatic analysis of social interactions for \emph{soft skills prediction}. \\ \\